 The ultimate tropical getaway - The Maldives won't disappoint.

-For many years I have had the goal of visiting the Maldives and experience first hand its beauty, its sparkling clear ocean and pure white sand.
+For many years I had the goal of visiting the Maldives and experience first hand its beauty, its sparkling clear ocean and pure white sand.
 However as it’s a remote destination it can be expensive, hence why it was always far down my bucket list.
 So a spontaneous decision to head there for Christmas was filled with much excitement and disbelief.
 We knew it was going to be a little pricey but for a family of five that’s always going to be the case wherever we travel.

 The Maldives is situated in the Indian Ocean just off the west coast of Sri Lanka, and actually consists of of around 1,192 coral islands and sand bars so you need to take seaplanes or boats to get to any of the islands.
 If you’re a person with a fear of flying cramming into a 15-seater seaplane will quite possibly not be your thing.
 They are extremely noisy and a little claustrophobic but totally exhilarating if you’re in to adventure.
-There is nothing more exciting than reading the pilot’s navigational display from your seat back in row three – it feels so close you could touch them.
+There is nothing more exciting than reading the pilot’s navigational display from your seat – it feels so close you could touch them.
 Flying across the many islands you just can’t believe how clear and stunning the water is!
-There are no adjectives nor no photographs to do it justice – you just have to see it for yourself.
+There are no adjectives nor photographs to do it justice – you just have to see it for yourself.

 Where we stayed